00Beetzncheez00/htb-reports/htb-artic(InProgress).md

 ![](https://github.com/00Beetzncheez00/images/blob/main/arctic-18.png)

-11. Run the Coldfusion scheduled task (Attachment 16), make sure it pulled from the attacking webserver (Attachment 17), and show that it's on the target (Attachment 18).
+11. Run the ColdFusion scheduled task (Attachment 16), make sure it pulled from the attacking webserver (Attachment 17), and show that it's on the target (Attachment 18).

 - **Attachment 16**